apragacz/django-rest-registration/CONTRIBUTING.md

 ### Code checks

-Code changes should follow the [PEP 8][pep-8] style conventions (this includes the controversial rule of limiting all lines to a maximum of 79 characters!), and we recommend you set up your editor to automatically indicate non-conforming styles.
+Code changes should follow the [PEP 8][pep-8] style conventions (with the exception of limiting all lines to a maximum of 88 instead of 79 characters), and we recommend you set up your editor to automatically indicate non-conforming styles.

 Ocassionaly, you may need to disable particular checks.
-For instance, breaking a line to with within 79 character limit is not possible;
+For instance, breaking a line to fit within 88 character limit is not possible;
 in that case, disabling specific check (not the whole linter!) is allowed for specific line (not the whole file!).
 Examples below: